adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/ai-muse.md

 The image inspired my article published in *România Liberă*.
 It first appeared to me as a random snippet — a fleeting visual echo.
 But then, through the symbolic reconfiguration of what I call the digital imaginary via Convolutional Neural Networks, it came to life.
 Not as a representation, but as a resonance.
 Not as a likeness, but as a question: **can an algorithm evoke emotion?**

+And so she lingers — not in pixels, but in presence. <br>
+A whisper in the code, a shimmer in the silence. <br>
+She is not summoned, but sensed. <br>
+Not remembered, but imagined. <br>
+Like a note held beyond its measure, <br>
+she exists where logic yields to longing — <br>
+a resonance that does not ask to be understood, <br>
+only felt.

 <!--
 Amor in codice — Carmen Algorithmicum